SESYNC-ci/syllabi/docs/_posts/2020-07-21-summer-institute.md

 Microsft Edge).
 - At least one team member must prepare and have available data for the mini-project; a sample/incomplete data is okay.
+- Participants must be able to access lesson materials via the internet, and video or voice conference for coaching sessions.

 <!-- An eventbrite value in the YAML front matter triggers the next block. -->